Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Battleaxe

-**Nimble**: Whenever you hit a creature with _Hearthbound Axe_ you gain +10 feet movement speed and agility until the end of your next turn.
+**Nimble**: Whenever you hit a creature with _Hearthbound Axe_ you gain +10 feet movement speed and don't provoke opportunity attacks until the end of your turn.

-You gain +2 to hit and damage rolls using this magical weapon.
+_You gain +1 to hit and damage rolls using this magical weapon._

 _You gain +2 to initiative_